aoijs/website/src/content/docs/functions/setRolePosition.md

 ---
 title: $setRolePosition
-description: $setRolePosition will set a roles' position.
+description: $setRolePosition will set a role's position.
 id: setRolePosition
 ---

-`$setRolePosition` will set a roles' position.
+`$setRolePosition` will set a role's position.

 ## Usage